wqq-z/DragonBurn/README.md

 ---
 ### 🛠️How to use
-At the beginning, download latest release or compile project by yourself.
+At the beginning, download latest release or compile project by yourself(kernel driver is close source for safety reasons, download it from release).
 You need only 2 files `DragonBurn.exe` and `DragonBurn-kernel.sys`.

 Now you should map a driver, you can use any method of driver mapping, but I recommend to use kdmapper.
 You can find it [here](https://github.com/TheCruZ/kdmapper), anyway I'll attach compiled one to latest release.